 When two solid bodies of different temperatures are in thermal contact, energy is transferred from the hotter to the cooler body.
 In the interface of these bodies, there is a temperature drop which is caused by surface roughness and non-flatness.
 In areas where there is a contact between the two surfaces, heat is transferred by conduction.
 In the void spaces of this interface, heat is transferred by convection and radiation.
 Thus, the actual contact area is significantly smaller than the apparent contact area.
 This contact limitation in the interface creates a thermal contact resistance (Janna 1999).

-The inverse of thermal contact resistance is thermal contact conductance, equal to the conductivity of the material over thickness expressed in W / m2 K. The higher the thermal conductance, the lower the thermal resistance in the interface.
+The inverse of thermal contact resistance is thermal contact conductance, equal to the conductivity of the material over thickness expressed in W / m2 K. The higher the thermal conductance, the lower the thermal resistance at the interface.
 Thermal conductance is influenced by a number of factors.
 One of them is contact pressure.
 In the case of pothole repairs, when compaction force is applied, the pressure in the vertical interfaces of the repair is less than at the bottom of the repair.
 This increases the thermal resistance in the vertical interfaces which causes the cool boundary effect, with temperatures for non-heated repairs being at very low levels as shown in the experimental results (Fig. 8).

-In pre-heated repairs the temperatures in the vertical interfaces improve because the contact spots increase, void gaps decrease, thermal contact resistance decreases, and more heat is being transferred due to conduction.
+In pre-heated repairs the temperatures at the vertical interfaces improve because the contact spots increase, void gaps decrease, thermal contact resistance decreases, and more heat is being transferred due to conduction.